Roxanne Emery

-Roxanne Emery, (born on 4 October 1984), also known as Rox Pink and by their stage name RØRY, is an English singer-songwriter, multi-instrumentalist and producer.
+Roxanne Emery (born on 4 October 1984), also known as Rox Pink and by her stage name RØRY, is an English singer-songwriter, multi-instrumentalist and producer.
 She is the sister of the DJ and producer Gareth Emery.

 Music career

 On 6 June 2011, Emery released her debut EP titled An Introduction to Roxanne Emery on LATE Records.
 It charted at number 54 on iTunes.
 3 months later, on 6 September 2011, an acoustic recording of her original song "LATE" was uploaded to YouTube.
 Within hours the video went viral, and became the No. 1 – Top Favorited and Rated video in the UK, and No. 3 Top Favorited globally.
 In December 2011, her YouTube success continued when she uploaded her performance of Enrique Iglesias' "Hero" at The Royal Festival Hall, the video received over 100,000 hits in its first week.

 On 15 April 2012, Emery released her second EP, entitled Turn Back, on LATE Records.
 It charted at number 17 on the iTunes chart.
 On 2 August 2012, Emery released her third EP entitled Live in London on LATE Records, which features live performances London's Hammersmith Apollo.
 The EP charted in the Top 10 iTunes singer-songwriter chart and Top 20 overall.

 On 5 November 2014, Emery released her album For Weddings and a Funeral.